nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Displays instructions for accessing the help page, which includes an alphabetical list of all available commands for quick and easy reference.
+Displays  an alphabetical list of all available commands for quick and easy reference and a link to the user guide.

 ![help message](images/helpMessage.png)

 **Format:** `help`

+**Example**
+- `help` displays the help page
 ---

 ### Adding a member: `add_member`

 Adds a member to Hall Pointer.
+A member must have a name, room assignment, and Telegram username.
+You can also add tags to help categorize members.

-**Format:** `add_member n/NAME r/BLOCK-FLOOR-ROOM_NUMBER t/TELEGRAM_HANDLE [tag/TAG]…​​`
+**Format:** `add_member n/NAME r/BLOCK-FLOOR-ROOM_NUMBER t/TELEGRAM_USERNAME [tag/TAG]…​​`

 <box type="tip" seamless>